 Learn to read with imagination and insight, write with clarity and grace, and explore the deeper questions of the human experience.

-English Literature students engage a wide range of texts from varied cultures, genres, historical periods, and perspectives.
-Pacific's Literature courses are small and intensive in order to build the skills of critical-thinking, analytical writing, and rhetorical analysis.
-With the guidance and support of our Literature faculty, students read extensively across more than a thousand years of literature, engage complex concepts through sundry theoretical frameworks, and perfect the art of argumentation.
+English literature majors engage a wide range of texts from varied cultures, genres, historical periods, and perspectives.
+Pacific's literature courses are small and intensive in order to build the skills of critical-thinking, analytical writing, and rhetorical analysis.
+With the guidance and support of our literature faculty, students read extensively across more than a thousand years of literature, engage complex concepts through sundry theoretical frameworks, and perfect the art of argumentation.

 Take courses to explore the literary landscape from a range of vantage points — from the stakes illuminated by new work in disability, indigeneity, and postcolonial studies to the political and gendered sensibilities of William Shakespeare's and Oscar Wilde's stages.
 Work closely with professors and archivists to design significant research projects that recover lost voices of our region.
 Study abroad in Asia, Australia, Europe or South America; teach English in China, Korea or Japan; and study domestically with facilitated research trips to the award-winning Oregon Shakespeare Festival.

 Unique to Pacific's program is the opportunity to serve on a professional academic publication, IJURCA: The International Journal of Undergraduate Research and Creative Inquiry, as well as meet with acclaimed scholars as part of Pacific's Visiting Writers Series.
 To develop your craft, teach others as a writing consultant with CLASS or as a mentor to peers in the First-Year Seminar.
 In the heart of Portland's literary culture, come and develop a rich, interdisciplinary portfolio of original research and find your community of readers here.